lodurality/35_methods_MICCAI_2017/README.md

 *data* -- sample data for running scripts.
 Full data will be available at IGC website.

-*results* -- folder with full original results and outputs of scripts.
-    *raw_results* -- data computed in preparation of the paper *script_results* -- outputs of sample scripts
+*results* -- folder with full original results and outputs of scripts. *raw_results* -- data computed in preparation of the paper, *script_results* -- outputs of sample scripts

 *scripts* -- scripts we used to calculate pairwise and gender classification and ICC.

 *pics* -- some of the graphs.

 *pdf* -- paper pdf.